Habit Formation Guide

 The short answer is that habits usually take longer than 21 days.
 A 66-day window is a more useful and realistic benchmark for turning repeated actions into something more automatic.

-Why the habit formation timeline matters, and how to use a 66-day target without overcomplicating the process.
+Why the habit formation timeline matters, what the Lally habit study actually found, and how to use a 66-day target without overcomplicating the process.

 Why the 21-day rule is misleading